openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

 The type of the bitwise operator expression is *boolean* if both operands of a '&', '^', or '\|' operator are of type *boolean* or *Boolean*.
-In any case, the unboxing conversion (see :ref:`Primitive Types Conversions`) is performed on the operands as necessary.
+In any case, the unboxing conversion (see :ref:`Primitive Types Conversions`) is performed on the operands if required.

 If both operand values are ``true``, then the resultant value of '&' is ``true``.
 Otherwise, the result is ``false``.